ZaneBaker2001/Python_Projects/Deep_Learning_Image_Generation_Models/src/README.md

 - Pre-trained model support for quick compression demos.
 - Modular design for extending components.

+To download the required data for this project, type in the following link: https://drive.google.com/file/d/1p2NrOQrAOoeukF-V3VSPBTVOynFpsU4z/view?usp=drive_link

 This takes you to the zip file containing the data.
 Download it to your local machine and unzip it by typing in the following command in your terminal: unzip file_directory supertux_data.zip

 Replace file_directory with the actual directory containing your file.

 Once unzipped, a folder called data will be outputted.
-Drag it into your project's folder.
+Locate it and drag it into your project's folder.
 The data has now been correctly inserted into your project.

 ## Project Structure